nmeylan/nostalro-client/README.md

 cargo run --bin ragnarok-client
 ```

-The client reads `config.json` from the current directory, so we run it from the repository root.
+The client reads `config.json` from the current directory, so run it from the repository root.

 # Set up a server